One thing leads to another

 - There was no dancing around a tree and Mati had bought presents for some of us.
 No gift orgy, which suited us fine.
 I treasure the soft scarf I got and Malthe got a soft neck warmer, for the cold mornings when he had to feed the animals.

 - To be honest, I don’t know if Spaniards trade gifts on the 25th, but on the 24th everything was about eating and having a good time.
 As it is in Denmark.
 Only the food is far from, what we are used to.

-But celebrating Christmas in the sunshine was absolutely fantastic.
+But celebrating Christmas in the sunshine at the stud was absolutely fantastic.
 And we enjoyed every moment.
 Fun fact: Spaniards from southern Spain don’t find 20 degrees celsius in December that warm.
 If only they knew what winter in Denmark feels like!

 We’ll be back

 Probably over and over again.
 For animal lovers like us, Yeguada Cerro de los Castillejos is a great place to relax.
 Either by working with the animals, cooling down in the pool, or simply going to the top of one of the small mountains, sit among the goats, and let the thoughts run free.